CONSULT WITH A LAWYER ABOUT YOUR CASE FOR FREE. CLICK TO CALL US TODAY!

 Your Injuries Were Incurred as a Direct Result of the Opposing Party’s Breach of Duty of Care

 The primary purpose of a personal injury claim is to recover compensation for damages.
-Claimants may be able to recover compensatory damages, which include economic and non-economic losses, as well as punitive damages, which are intended to punish the defendant and to deter similar misconduct in the future.
-If you did not suffer damages—i.e. an injury or loss—you would not have grounds for a personal injury claim.
+The injured person has a right to pursue compensatory damages, including economic and non-economic losses.
+In some cases, punitive damages, intended to punish acts of gross negligence, can be pursued in a claim involving serious injuries.
+A successful personal injury case must prove the case led to damages, including injuries and other losses.
+Without these factors, there is no case.
 However, you must always show a causal connection between your damages (injuries) and the negligence of the bad actor.

 The Incident Occurred Within the Past Few Years